bgoonz/INTERVIEW-PREP-COMPLETE/Practice/SortTopScores/README.md

 # Sort Top Scores

 You wrote a popular game with a highest possible score of 1000.
-Currently, you're using a sorting method with a runtime of O(n log n).
+Currently, you’re using a sorting method with a runtime of O(n log n).
 However, your sorting algorithm is slowing down the overall performance of your game, and players are complaining.

 Given that your game has a highest possible score, can we take advantage of this fact to write a sorting algorithm that achieves better than O(n log n)?